molnarszilard/GIPC_rele/README.md

 | Downsampling | 13.36 | 10.24 |
 | Average time | 0.022 ms | 0.03 ms |

-From the table we can see, that the other method with point clouds performs slightly better as far as the reconstruction goes, however since the main reson of using a VAE architecture is generating new data, this difference could be negligible in different scenarios.
+From the table we can see, that the other method with point clouds performs slightly better as far as the reconstruction goes, however since the main reason of using a VAE architecture is generating new data, this difference could be negligible in different scenarios.
 Additionally our method is faster in runtime.

 ## ACKNOWLEDGEMENT